webrecorder/specs/README.md

 More Info: https://pywb.readthedocs.io/en/latest/manual/indexing.html#index-formats for more info.

-Starting with WACZ 1.1, it is possible to include a `recordDigest` including the full digest of each WARC record as part of the CDX.
+Starting with WACZ 1.1, it is possible to include a `recordDigest` in each CDX entry to specify the hash/digest of each full WARC record.

 ### Compressed CDX / "ZipNum"